I am from grey

 lip split open.

-A crazy neighbor who watches
+A crazy neighbor

 If you touch his car